spawnmarvel/quickguides/amqp/Readme.md

 2.5.29.17 = "{text}"
 _continue_ = "dns=.domain.something&"
 ```
-* 2 When CSR approved is back, import certificate in MMC at the personal certificate store
+* 2 When CSR approved is back, import certificate in MMC at the personal certificate store, if the cert is not valid, import all CA in the store also.
+(They are missing)
 * 3 Export personal from MMC as pfx (yes, export private key, include all certs if possible), save the password for later use

 * * View IBM.info